Chhrone/anevia-backend/README.md

 1. **Eye Region Extraction**: Identifies and crops the conjunctiva region from uploaded eye images
 2. **Anemia Analysis**: Analyzes the extracted conjunctiva to determine potential anemia indicators

-The backend also handles user authentication, profile management, and scan history storage.
+The backend also handles user authentication, profile management, scan history storage, and provides an AI-powered chat assistant.

 ## ✨ Features